Instant vs. Ground Coffee: What’s the Difference?

 Taste

-Instant coffee is usually made from Robusta beans, known for their more bitter and intense taste compared to the milder, more complex Arabica beans used for ground coffee.
-Additionally, instant coffee typically struggles to retain the essential oils found in freshly ground coffee, which contribute to a smoother and less acidic taste, leaving you with an unexciting, slightly sour cup that could do with a huge helping of milk and sugar.
-Ground coffee has a more sophisticated, fresher taste.
+Additionally, instant coffee typically struggles to retain the essential oils found in freshly ground coffee, which contribute to a smoother and less acidic taste, leaving you with a slightly sour cup that could do with a huge helping of milk and sugar.
+Ground coffee generally has a more sophisticated, fresher taste.

 Caffeine Content